 - Check credentials: Ensure they are licensed and insured

-A reliable moving company can help pack, transport, and unpack essential items, making the move more efficient and less stressful.
+A reliable moving company can help pack, transport, and unpack essential items, making the move more efficient and less stressful for a seamless transition.
 Communicating specific needs and timelines to the movers is crucial for a smooth process.

 Effective communication with employees during a relocation is key.
 They should be informed about the plans and changes well in advance.
 This ensures everyone is on the same page and can prepare accordingly.
 Steps for proper coordination include: